lagom/lagom/docs/manual/scala/guide/cluster/UsingAkkaPersistenceTyped.md

-# Domain Modelling
+# Domain Modelling with Akka Persistence Typed

 This section presents all the steps to model an [Aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html), as defined in Domain-Driven Design, using [Akka Persistence Typed](https://doc.akka.io/docs/akka/2.6/typed/persistence.html) and following the [[CQRS|ES_CQRS]] principles embraced by Lagom.
 While Akka Persistence Typed provides an API for building event-sourced actors, the same does not necessarily apply for CQRS Aggregates.
-To build CQRS applications, we need to applying a few rules to our design.
+To build CQRS applications, we need to apply a few rules to our design.

-A simplified shopping cart example is used to guide you through the process.
-You can find a full-fledge shopping cart sample on our [samples repository](https://github.com/lagom/lagom-samples/tree/1.6.x/shopping-cart/shopping-cart-scala).
+We use a simplified shopping cart example to guide you through the process.
+You can find a full-fledged shopping cart sample on our [samples repository](https://github.com/lagom/lagom-samples/tree/1.6.x/shopping-cart/shopping-cart-scala).

 ## Encoding the model